gitkraken/gk-dev-docs/gk-dev/GK-dev-terms-and-conditions.md

 Similarly, integrated third-party software or services may need to be retired due to the third-party decision to change or retire their solution.
 In these situations, the pace of retirement will be out of our control.

-However, even under these circumstances, we will provide as much advance notice as possible.

-Visit the [EULA](https://www.gitkraken.com/eula) and [Privacy Policy](https://www.gitkraken.com/privacy) pages for more information.
+However, even under these circumstances, we will provide as much advance notice as possible.Visit the [EULA](https://www.gitkraken.com/eula) and [Privacy Policy](https://www.gitkraken.com/privacy) pages for more information.